 We receive many calls from customers asking how to clean silver pendants, charms, and earring findings without harming them.
 With silver becoming more and more precious with every day, taking good care of it is very important.
 All sterling silver will tarnish when exposed to air.
-The process is called oxidation and it will cause sterling silver to blacken over time.
+The process is called oxidation, and it will cause sterling silver to blacken and darken over time.
 Leah wrote a great blog, Preventing Tarnish on Sterling Silver, that’s packed full of helpful tips & tricks to prevent tarnishing in the first place.

 1. Before you start cleaning jewelry always do a quick visual check to see if there are any loose or damaged gemstones; cracked or broken metal; bent or warped prongs/tips; discolored or pitting metal.
 If this is the case, we recommend having it professionally cleaned and repaired.
 You wouldn’t want to cause any further damage.